jethror1/s3_upload/README.md

 ## Docker
 A Dockerfile is provided for running the upload from within a Docker container.
-For convenience, the tool is bound to the command `s3_upload` in the container.
+For convenience, the tool is aliased to the command `s3_upload` in the container.

 To build the Docker image: `docker build -t s3_upload:<tag> .`.